btam-ny/EV-Bets-NBA/README.md

 NBA Prop Odds Expected Value
-Pulls in prop odds from bookmakers, and last 10 day stats to calculate if a current prop is positive or negative EV (expected value)
+Pulls in prop odds from bookmakers, last 10 day stats to calculate if a current prop is positive or negative EV (expected value)
+Uses linear regression to predict the outcome of a players stats based on opposing teams defensive efficiency

 - Tools
     - Python: Used to pull data from APIs, cleaning, calculations and organizing dataframes